pikapower9080/codespaces-godot/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
-Then press enter.
-Wait for the installation to complete and create a vnc password when prompted.
-This script will automatically download Godot 4.2.1.
+Then press enter and wait for the installation to complete.
+This script will automatically download Godot 4.3.

 ## Subsequent Uses